morcufrosty/PES_barkingo/server/README.md

         -   `iniDate` [`unavailable`]: if the offer is of type `foster` this will indicate the date in which the animal would be fostered.
         -   `endDate` [`unavailable`]: if the offer is of type `foster` this will indicate the date in which the animal will end its fostering.
     -   #### Response
+        -   `id`: Identifier of the newly created offer.
         -   `success`: Is either `true` or `false`.
         -   `msg`: If success is false, short message explaining the causes of the error.
 If not, contains success message.